 Community Profile

 According to the Connecticut Economic Resource Center, Fairfield’s population stood at 56,544 in 2010.
 It is expected to decrease slightly to 53,594 by 2014.
 There are 21,430 households in town with 84% being single-family homes.
+Although there has been a minimal decrease in Fairfield’s population the demand for public services particularly at the Library has increased significantly.
 The median age is 40 and the median household income is $106,767.
 Sixteen percent of the population is over 65 years.
 Approximately nineteen percent of the population is considered to be part of the baby boom generation.
 Twenty-nine percent of all Fairfield families have children 0-18 years.
-There are 9,064 children enrolled in Fairfield Public Schools.
+There are 10,051 children enrolled in Fairfield Public Schools and 3,156 children enrolled in private and parochial schools.
 Model School projections indicate a slight 0.8% increase in enrollment from FY2011-2013.
 Fairfield’s population is primarily Caucasian (93.1%).
 It is a relatively affluent town with an AAA bond rating.
 The three largest employers are General Electric Company, Fairfield University and Sacred Heart University.
 About three thousand businesses are located in town, including many home-based businesses.

 The Technology Planning Committee